Placenta: Birth

 Placental expulsion begins as a physiological separation from the wall of the uterus.
 The period from just after the child is born until just after the placenta is expelled is called the "third stage of labor".
-The placenta is usually expelled within 15–30 minutes of birth.

 Placental expulsion can be managed actively, for example by giving oxytocin via intramuscular injection followed by cord traction to assist in delivering the placenta.
 Alternatively, it can be managed expectantly, allowing the placenta to be expelled without medical assistance.
 Blood loss and the risk of postpartum bleeding may be reduced in women offered active management of the third stage of labour, however there may be adverse effects and more research is necessary.

+Labour is associated with an inflammatory response, which is expressed differently in the placenta depending on how a baby was delivered (e.g. via vaginal delivery, caesarean section or other) and the baby's biological sex.

-The habit is to cut the cord immediately after birth, but it is theorised that there is no medical reason to do this; on the contrary, it is theorised that not cutting the cord helps the baby in its adaptation to extrauterine life, especially in preterm infants.
+The habit is to cut the cord immediately after birth, but it may be no medical reason to do this; on the contrary, not cutting the cord could sometimes help the baby in its adaptation to extrauterine life, for preterm infants.